Visual search is a famililar application to many with iPhones or Android devices. It allows user to serch photos using natural language.

 This template demonstrates how to perform private visual search and question-answering over a collection of your photos.

-Given a question, relevat photos are retrieved and passed to an open source multi-modal LLM of your choice for answer synthesis.
+Given a question, relevat photos are retrieved and passed to the multi-modal LLM for answer synthesis.

 Supply a set of photos in the